Christopher Gardner, PhD: CTC Director

 Christina Petlura, Clinical Research Coordinator

 Christina Petlura is the Clinical Coordinator for the Clinical Translational Core (CTC) of the Diabetes Research Center at Stanford (SDRC).
 She graduated from McMaster University in Canada with a Master’s degree in Chemical Biology and is also a Registered Holistic Nutritionist.
-In addition to her role with the SDRC, she is also a Clinical Research Coordinator for Dr. Tracey McLaughlin in the department of endocrinology, coordinating various clinical studies relating to Type 2 Diabetes.
+In addition to her role with the SDRC, she is also a Clinical Research Coordinator in Dr. Christopher Gardner’s group with the Stanford Prevention Research Center.

 Jaden joined the QSU in June 2013.
 She completed her M.S. in Biostatistics at the University of Michigan, Ann Arbor, where she studied statistical genetics with Michael Boehnke.
 She is currently using her knowledge of statistics, programming skills: SAS, R and Python in the context of several projects related to big data, radiology, electronical health data, WHI, cancer, clinical trial.